Symfomany/prez/README.md

-Symfony Standard Edition
+Peez Project in SYmfony 2
 ========================

-Projet d'apprentissage Symfony 2
+Projet d'apprentissage Symfony 2 for Presentation

 1) Installing the Standard Edition
 ----------------------------------

 ### Use Composer (*recommended*)

-As Symfony uses [Composer][2] to manage its dependencies, the recommended way to create a new project is to use it.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: